Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Simulation Study

 \subsection{Clustering Performance}

-We apply ARI, $p_c$, and $p_f$ to assess the goodness of clustering and outlier detection.
+The ARI, $p_c$, and $p_f$ are applied to assess the goodness of clustering and outlier detection.
 ARI can be applied when the actual clusters are known.
 It estimates the matching between the actual partition and the estimated partitions, and it is zero in the case of random partitions and one in the case of perfect agreement between two partitions.

-To illustrate the robustness of our algorithm, we compare the ARI among ETD-based RTLP, agglomerative hierarchical clustering, $K$-medoids methods, and funHDDC.
-In particular, we apply these four methods to multivariate functional data and to each marginal functional data separately.
+To illustrate the robustness of the proposed algorithm, ARI is compared among ETD-based RTLP, DBSCAN, agglomerative hierarchical clustering, $K$-medoids methods, and funHDDC.
+In particular, these five methods are applied to multivariate functional data and to each marginal functional data separately.
 The ARI for multivariables and the average ARI over marginal variables are obtained to evaluate the investigated method under the two situations.
-We denote the method applied to multivariate (univariate) functional data as its multivariate (univariate) version.
-Note that the difference between ETD-based multivariate clustering methods and univariate clustering ones only lies in the calculation of ETD (see step 1) in Section \ref{clustering_execution}).
+The method applied to multivariate (univariate) functional data is denoted as its multivariate (univariate) version.
+Note that the difference between ETD-based multivariate clustering methods and univariate clustering ones starts in the calculation of ETD; see step 1) in Section \ref{clustering_execution}.

 Figures \ref{result_sce4} and \ref{result_sce5} show the boxplots of ARI$^2$ for Scenarios 4 and 5 under different outlier contaminations and missing time measurements.
 Overall, the ETD-based clustering methods perform better than funHDDC, and the multivariate RTLP exhibits the best performance in achieving the ARI with the highest mean and has a very low standard deviation in almost all cases.
-We view the results from horizontal and vertical perspectives.
+The results are viewed from horizontal and vertical perspectives.